mattrussi/gitlab-com-runbooks/docs/patroni/build_cluster_from_snapshot.md

 Confirm that the patroni starts as `Standby Leader`:

-Execute `sudo gitlab-patronictl show-config` You shoild see an output similar to the one below.
+Execute `sudo gitlab-patronictl show-config` You should see an output similar to the one below.

 ```yml
 loop_wait: 10